akashpalewar/coding-test/README.md

 You need git to clone the `coding-test` repository.

-We also use a number of Node.js tools to initialize and test `angular-seed`.
-You must have Node.js and its package manager (npm) installed.

 ### Clone `coding-test`

-Clone the `angular-seed` repository using git:
+Clone the `coding-test` repository using git:

 ```
 git clone https://github.com/crackthehack/coding-test.git